albertz/commandergenius/readme.txt

 plus VideoView will contain some buffer to ensure the playback is smooth, so the data on your TV will lag halfsecond behind the data on the device screen.

+7. Make app data to come inside .apk file in assets instead of downloading it from net.

 Games to port
 =============